 Alongside the revenue budget, there are proposals for further major investment in a variety of schemes.
 These continue the council's approach to prioritise investment in the economy, housing, transport, and to invest to save.
-In addition, the council is continuing to make a significant investment in Information and Communications technology (ICT), recognising that the need for high quality technology will be crucial to delivering services in the most effective manner in the future, particularly in relation to continued remote working as a result of the pandemic.
+In addition, the council is continuing to make a significant investment in Information and Communications technology (ICT), recognising that the need for high quality technology will be crucial to delivering services in the most effective manner in the future, particularly in relation to continued hybrid working.